JackHalgh/The-Seasonal-Soundscap-Project/index.md

 The pond (or lake if you prefer) is ~100 years old and was restored in 2008 by local Friends of Old Sneed Park volunteers.

 ![Old Sneed Park restoration](https://user-images.githubusercontent.com/74665965/105919636-eb281700-602d-11eb-940b-d235f0dfb06e.png)
+The restoration of Old Sneed Park.
+Photo credit: Friends of Old Sneed Park.

 Excess sediment was removed, and some trees were coppiced to let more light in.